 Fiona Zerbst is the author of four poetry collections to date: Oleander (Modjaji Books, 2009), Time and Again (UCT Younger Poets Series No 1/Snailpress, 2002), the small zone (Snailpress, 1995) and Parting Shots (Carrefour Press, 1991).
 She received an MA in Creative Writing from UCT, studying under the late Stephen Watson, and received a PhD in Creative Writing from the University of Pretoria in 2018 (under the supervision of David Medalie).

-Her poems have been anthologised in The Heart in Exile, eds Tromp and De Kock, Penguin, 1996, Imagination in a Troubled space, Poetry Salzburg, 2004, The Pick of Snailpress, 2000 and City in Words, David Philip, 2001 and I Wish I’d Said: A product of the AVBOB Poetry Project, 2018.
+Her poems have been anthologised in The Heart in Exile, eds Tromp and De Kock, Penguin, 1996, Imagination in a Troubled space, Poetry Salzburg, 2004, The Pick of Snailpress, 2000, City in Words, David Philip, 2001 and I Wish I’d Said: A product of the AVBOB Poetry Project, 2018.
 Two of her poems are set to appear in the newest edition of The New Century of South African Poetry, to be published by Jonathan Ball.

-She also consults as an editor for Modjaji Books and has edited volumes by Ingrid Andersen and Dawn Garisch.
-Some of the works published by Fiona:
+She consults as an editor for Modjaji Books and has edited volumes by Ingrid Andersen, Dawn Garisch and Wendy Woodward.

 We offer specialised, online writing courses tutored by award-winning writers in South Africa.
 Get the writing tools you need, expert insider advice and hours and hours of writing practice.

 Study from anywhere in South Africa: Cape Town, Western Cape; Johannesburg and Pretoria, Gauteng; Durban and Pietermaritzburg, KwaZulu-Natal; Port Elizabeth, Eastern Cape; Bloemfontein, Free State; Nelspruit, Mpumalanga; Kimberley, Northern Cape and Polokwane, Limpopo.